JulianNicholls/React-2-Expensify/README.md

 ## Progress

-Completed section 11 - Redux
+Completed section 11 - React with Redux

 ## Differences from Andrew

 I haven't done the Portfolio app, destructuring, HOC, or some of the redux examples.

-I have some minimal CSS until Andrew styles it in section 17.
+I have put in some minimal CSS until Andrew styles it in section 17.

 ## Git client